jeremyButtler/alnSeq/usingThisCode.md

 Alternative alignments can be printed with the printAltWaterAlns function (fun-04 waterman.c/h).
-This functions takes the alnMatrixStruct returned by WatermanAltAln (not WatermanAln), a min score to keep an alternative alignment, and an output file.
+This functions takes the alnMatrixStruct returned by WatermanAltAln (not WatermanAln) and memWaterAltAln (not memWaterAln), a min score to keep an alternative alignment, and an output file.

 ### Printing primary alignments